The Morey Amsterdam Show: Notable guest stars

 The show's extensive roster of guest stars included Dottie Dean, Nancy Donovan, Mel Tormé, Rosemary Clooney, Charles "Honi" Coles, The Three Stooges, Cholly Atkins, Doraine and Ellis, Eileen O’Dare, Vic Damone, and Leo Guarniari.
 The announcers for the series were Don Russell, who was also the host for Guide Right, and musician Bobby Sherwood.

 Episode status

 Several CBS Television episodes, and most of the DuMont episodes, exist at the UCLA Film and Television Archive.
-The J. Fred MacDonald collection at the Library of Congress has two episodes, whether CBS or DuMont is not known.
+The J. Fred MacDonald collection at the Library of Congress has two episodes, though whether CBS or DuMont is not known.
 Selected DuMont episodes with lapsed or nonexistent copyright have been released on DVD by small DVD companies.